FelixMoelders/ankaios-dashboard/README.md

    ./run_dashboard.sh
    ```

-   If the Ankaios executables are not inside the default path mentioned in the [Installation instructions](https://eclipse-ankaios.github.io/ankaios/main/usage/installation/), you can specify an alternative Ankaios executable path like the following:
+   The Ankaios executables are provided by the dev container under the default path [Installation instructions](https://eclipse-ankaios.github.io/ankaios/main/usage/installation/).
+If you want to use another version, you can specify an alternative Ankaios executable path like the following:

    ```shell
    ANK_BIN_DIR=/absolute/path/to/ankaios/executables ./run_dashboard.sh